microluxe20/microluxe20/README.md

 ### 4. Making changes and building PDFs

-All of the rules are written in the __markdown__ files (found in the `src/markdown` directory).
+All of the rules are written in the __markdown__ files (found in the "src/markdown" directory).
 After making changes to these files, you can use the following gulp tasks to make new PDFs:

-`gulp compile` - This will create a new folder named `documents` and will compile new PDFs.
+`gulp compile` - This will create a new folder named "documents" and will compile new PDFs.

-`gulp watch` - This will automatically build PDFs whenever changes are saved to a markdown file located in the `src/markdown` directory.
+`gulp watch` - This will automatically build PDFs whenever changes are saved to a markdown file located in the "src/markdown" directory.

 `gulp release` - After running the `gulp compile` task, this task will craft a zipped folder with all of the latest released PDFs and documents.
-The completed release zip can be found in the `release` directory.
+The completed release zip can be found in the "release" directory.
 The version number is determined by the version set in the `package.json` file.

 ### 5. Submit a pull request